Changing Role of Couriers

 of the company management.

-not been a problem, with most companies employing their own vehicles
+largely not been a problem, with most companies employing their

-and staff for prestige customers, and the excess workload has traditionally
+own vehicles and staff for prestige customers, and the excess

-Monday free of debt], or the bigger courier companies giving less
+directors on Monday free of debt], or the bigger courier companies

 It isn’t all doom and gloom for the